Defending the Arctic Refuge

 Bernadette Dimientieff

-Our media has been utilized by the Gwich’in Steering Committee, Alaska Wilderness League, Sierra Club, Defenders of Wildlife, Bernie Sanders, the Northern Alaska Environmental Center and others, to advocate for the Protection of the Arctic Refuge.
+Our media has been used by organizations such as the Gwich’in Steering Committee, Alaska Wilderness League, Sierra Club, Defenders of Wildlife, Bernie Sanders, and the Northern Alaska Environmental Center to advocate for the protection of the Arctic Refuge.